DavidQL/ember-blog-client/Readme.md

 2. /app/controllers/
 3. /app/routes/

 Feel free to add them at your discretion.
+Note that an example of the class extention for each directory has been created for you.
+If you do not need to extend the classes, ERASE them!
+Ember will create them automatically if not defined.

 ## Images